 The ability to make quick decisions under pressure is one that any organization should value.
 We can’t always anticipate which problems will occur at work, which is why teaching employees the general skills they need to handle anything that might get thrown at them is a good way to tackle a little issue before it gets big.
 Learning programs that upskill this attribute can be highly effective—86% of learners report better decision-making after learning with Blue Ocean Brain.

 The ability to manage one’s time effectively is a skill that all employees need, regardless of their title.
 The less experience an employee has, the less likely they are to have already developed this skill.
 Smart employers help employees learn time management skills instead of waiting for them to stumble.

 Microlearning for soft skills training

-Emphasizing soft skills is particularly important when it comes to helping your organization’s leaders improve and thrive.
+Emphasizing soft skills is particularly vital in helping your organization’s leaders improve and thrive.
 Your organization’s leaders set the tone for your entire team, which will result in greater productivity (a benefit for your bottom line) and improved office culture (a benefit for your employees).
 These skills will also help your leaders avoid wearing blinders when it comes to what is going on at your organization.
-If your leaders don’t really see what is happening at your organization, they can’t address problems or coordinate initiatives effectively.
+If your leaders don’t see happening at your organization, they can’t address problems or coordinate initiatives effectively.
 Offering leaders targeted lessons on soft skill development will help them maintain empathy and agility as they help move your organization forward.